ddnexus/pagy/docs/how-to.md

 That would produce links that look like e.g. `<a href="2">2</a>`.
 Then you can attach a javascript "click" event on the page links.
 When triggered, the `href` content (i.e. the page number) should get copied to a hidden `"page"` input and the form should be posted.

+For a detailed tutorial about this topic see [Handling Pagination When POSTing Complex Search Forms](https://benkoshy.github.io/2019/10/09/paginating-search-results-with-a-post-request.html) by Ben Koshy.

 ## Customizing the item name

 The `pagy_info` and the `pagy_items_selector_js` helpers use the "item"/"items" generic name in their output.
 You can change that by editing the values of the `"pagy.item_name"` i18n key in the [dictionaray files](https://github.com/ddnexus/pagy/blob/master/lib/locales) that your app is using.